 - Clean rotors, lids, adapters and any associated parts with a neutral cleaning agent with a pH value between 6 and 8.
-Rinse with distilled water and dry thoroughly with a soft cloth. - Do not use strong alkaline laboratory detergent on aluminum rotors; if encrusted material is present, remove it with a soft, twisted-bristle brush and the 1% non-alkaline soap solution. - For benchtop, lowspeed and superspeed swinging bucket rotors, keep the bucket trunnion pins clean.
-Lubricate non-coated trunnion pins.
-Coated pins do not need to be lubricated.
+Rinse with distilled water and dry thoroughly with a soft cloth. - Do not use strong alkaline laboratory detergent on aluminum rotors; if encrusted material is present, remove it with a soft, twisted-bristle brush and the 1% non-alkaline soap solution. - For benchtop, lowspeed and superspeed swinging bucket rotors, keep the bucket trunnion pins clean and lubricated.